Mathematics (BA)

 The Society for Industrial and Applied Mathematics (NYU SIAM)

 NYU SIAM is open to all undergraduate and graduate students interested in mathematics regardless of major or background.
-NYU SIAM creates a space for students to come together and discuss topics significant to the learning of mathematics by engaging them with a diverse range of topics and opportunities in math and its related fields; and providing opportunities for mentorship, workshops, and cross-school collaboration.
+NYU SIAM creates a space for students to come together and discuss topics significant to the learning of mathematics by engaging them with a diverse range of topics and opportunities in math and its related fields, and also provides opportunities for mentorship, workshops, and cross-school collaboration.

 William Lowell Putnam Competition